-The Company's sole material project is the Copper Creek project ("Copper Creek" or the "Project").
-The following scientific and technical information provided below in respect of Copper Creek has been derived from and in some instances is an extract from, a Canadian National Instrument 43-101 ("NI 43-101") technical report titled "NI 43-101 Technical Report Mineral Resource Estimate Copper Creek Project, Arizona" with an effective date of July 6, 2022 and a report date of August 18, 2022 authored by Berkley J. Tracy, MSc.
-Geology, PG, CPG, P. Geo.
-Principal Consultant, SRK Consulting (U.S.), Inc. ("SRK"),

-Erin Patterson, P.E., Manager, Minerals & Metals, Ausenco Limited ("Ausenco"), Ben Parsons, MSc, MAusIMM (CP), Principal Consultant, SRK.
-The below summary is subject to all the assumptions, qualifications and procedures set out in the Copper Creek Technical Report.
+The Company's sole material project is the Copper Creek Project (in this section, "Copper Creek" or the "Project").
+The following scientific and technical information provided below in respect of Copper Creek has been derived from and in some instances is an extract from, a Canadian National Instrument 43-101 ("NI 43-101") technical report titled "Copper Creek Project NI 43-101 Technical Report and Preliminary Economic Assessment", with an effective date of May 3, 2023 and filed by the Company on SEDAR+ on June 13, 2023 authored by Erin L. Patterson, P.E., Ausenco Engineering USA South Inc. ("Ausenco"), Peter Mehrfert, P. Eng., Ausenco Engineering Canada Inc., Scott C. Elfen, P.E., Ausenco Engineering Canada Inc., Scott Weston, P. Geo., Ausenco Sustainability Inc., Berkley Tracy, P.G., CPG, P. Geo., SRK Consulting (USA) Inc. ("SRK"), Bob McCarthy, P. Eng., SRK Consulting (Canada) Inc., Jarek Jakubec, C. Eng., FIMMM, SRK Consulting (Canada) Inc., and Robert W. Pratt, P.E., Call & Nicholas Inc. The below summary is subject to all the assumptions, qualifications and procedures set out in the Copper Creek Technical Report, which is incorporated by reference into this AIF.
 The Copper Creek Technical Report was prepared in accordance with NI 43-101.
-For full technical details of the report, reference should be made to the complete text of the Copper Creek Technical Report, which has been filed with the applicable regulatory authorities and is available under the Company's SEDAR profile at www.sedar.com.
+For full technical details of the report, reference should be made to the complete text of the Copper Creek Technical Report, which has been filed with the applicable regulatory authorities and is available under the Company's SEDAR+ profile at www.sedarplus.com.
 The summary set forth below is qualified in its entirety with reference to the full text of the Copper Creek Technical Report.
 The authors of the Copper Creek Technical Report have reviewed and approved the scientific and technical disclosure contained in this AIF related to Copper Creek.